 The Data Protection Act 2018 does not apply to deceased individuals.
-When considering disclosing information in relation to a deceased person the Common Law Duty of Confidentiality and the Human Rights Act 1998 must be considered.
+When considering disclosing information in relation to a deceased person the Access to Health Act 1990 and the Common Law Duty of Confidentiality must be considered.

 6. THE PRINCIPLES OF INFORMATION SHARING